lexach91/algorithm-visualizer/README.md

 - The inspiration for creating this application came from discovering [Pathinding Visualizer](https://clementmihailescu.github.io/Pathfinding-Visualizer/) by [Clement Mihailescu](https://www.youtube.com/channel/UCaO6VoaYJv4kS-TQO_M-N_g) and by watching youtube videos by [Tim Ruscica](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg).

-- The idea of using emojis as grid items in terminal was inspired by this unusual [Snake Game](https://replit.com/@ykdojo/snake-game-but-youre-the-food) made by the creator of youtube channel [CS Dojo](https://www.youtube.com/c/CSDojo).
+- The idea of using emojis as grid items in the terminal was inspired by this unusual [Snake Game](https://replit.com/@ykdojo/snake-game-but-youre-the-food) made by the creator of youtube channel [CS Dojo](https://www.youtube.com/c/CSDojo).

-- The template for running the application in mock terminal in the browser was provided by [Code Institute](https://www.codeinstitute.net/).
+- The template for running the application in the mock terminal in the browser was provided by [Code Institute](https://www.codeinstitute.net/).